 Hi!
 I’m Eréndira (she/her) a Mexican-born, San Diego-raised woman, who has recently returned to the unceeded Kumeyaay land she grew up on after 12 years away.
 Pronouns she/her/hers.
 I work as a spiritual director, community builder, and educator focusing on justice, equity, decolonizing, healing, and liberation through a mystical and contemplative lens.
 I’m also the founder of a fledgling online community called Spirit School.
 My professional background includes social work, college chaplaincy, experimental community building, and congregational development in the Episcopal Church.
 I hold an M.A. in Spirituality from Bellarmine University, a Masters of Divinity from Yale Divinity School, and am currently engaged in personal study of shadow work and archetypes, spiritual direction, and curanderismo.
 You can find me on Instagram @_erendirajimenez_!

-Rev. Linda Noonan (she/her) is a midwesterner currently living on Lenape land/Philadelphia.
-Linda has spent the last 30 years of ministry between South Africa and the United States.
+Rev. Linda Noonan (she/her) has spent the last 30 years of ministry between South Africa and the United States.
 Ordained by the United Congregational Church of Southern Africa, she holds standing in the United Church of Christ.
-Linda is the Senior Pastor at Chestnut Hill United Church in Philadelphia and teaches community organizing, social change, public theology, worship, and ritual at United Lutheran Seminary where she is completing a PhD on faith-based community organizing.
+She is pastor of St. Paul’s United Church of Christ in Exton, Pennsylvania and teaches public theology, social change, and ritual at United Lutheran Seminary where she is completing her PhD on faith-based community organizing.
 She is learning to brew kombucha, grow native plants, and do everything a little more slowly.